Electronic monitoring in the United States: Costs and Benefits

+Critics of electronic monitoring express concern that it is used to effectively penalize people who have not yet been convicted of crimes, is often form the most punitive form of pretrial release, and constitute an invasion of privacy.
+They challenge claims that electronic monitoring reduces recidivism. and undermine rehabilitation by severing a person's ties to the community They also point to technical failures and false alarms as increasing costs and burdens on law enforcement and probation officers.
+They object to the fees that may be incurred by a person who is being electronically monitored by private companies.
+They raise concerns that electronic monitoring effectively becomes an invisible form of incarceration, and that it can worsen racial disparities in the treatment of people charged with and convicted of crimes.
+They note that ankle monitors cause discomfort and may cause injury.

 Evaluations

 According to a 2021 study in the Review of Economics and Statistics, which used the quasi-random assignment of judges in trials as a method to gauge causal inferences, electronic monitoring was far more effective in reducing recidivism than prisons.

 National Institute of Justice evaluation: Florida

 A 2001 National Institute of Justice study of 5,000 medium- and high-risk offenders in Florida who were placed under electronic supervision found a 31% decrease in the recidivism rate over a six-year period when compared with 266,000 offenders under other types of community supervision.
 Researchers from Florida State University's Center on Criminology and Public Policy Research also concluded that electronic monitoring based on Global Positioning Systems (GPS) produced better results than radio frequency (RF) systems, but that electronic monitoring, regardless of type, had less of an impact on violent offenders than others.

 Researchers worked with the Florida Department of Corrections to interview local probation officers and over a hundred offenders.
 A majority of offenders said they felt ashamed to wear an electronic monitoring device and complained of stigmatization in a society in which ankle monitors are associated with sex criminals.
 Researchers interviewed one offender who described the electronic monitoring device as a "scarlet letter" of public humiliation, while another confided that each time the device's alarm went off, the offender thought the police were en route to make an arrest; still another worried about the message the ankle monitor sent to his child.
 "I’ve got a child who straps a watch on his ankle to be like daddy.”